The Exhibition Path by Marcin Wicha

 The European Poet of Freedom series

 A poetry volume series designed for a biannual poetry festival held in Gdansk, Poland.
+Seven books, each with a distinctive abstract uncoated stock jacket.

 2017